After 5 Years As Pope, Francis' Charismatic Image Has Taken Some Hits

 Despite the controversies, Francis continues to enjoy widespread global popularity.

-Interfaith dialogue is another of the pillars of his papacy and his watchwords are "encounter" and "build bridges, not walls."
-He has shown no fear in criticizing Western powers: in his sweeping 2015 document on the environment, he said that behind the harm being done to Earth is what he called the "dung of the devil" — the unfettered pursuit of money.
+Interfaith dialogue is another of the pillars of his papacy, and his watchwords are "encounter" and "build bridges, not walls."
+He has shown no fear in criticizing Western powers: In his sweeping 2015 document on the environment, he said that behind the harm being done to Earth is what he called the "dung of the devil" — the unfettered pursuit of money.

 But as he begins his sixth year as pope, a Pew Research Center poll shows that 58 percent of American Catholics say he represents a change "for the better" — more than half, but still a 10-point drop from four years ago.